Receiving the Key of Knowledge

-The Word tells us that receiving the Spirit of Christ into our hearts is the key to unlock and truly understand all the scriptures.
+Scripture tells us that receiving the Spirit of Christ into our hearts is the key to unlock and truly understand the scriptures.

 Luke 11:52